ACUERDO DE PROCESAMIENTO DE DATOS

 1. Subject matter of this Data Processing Addendum

-1.1 This Data Processing Addendum applies exclusively to the processing of personal data that is subject to EU Data Protection Law in the scope of the Terms and Conditions of Use Agreement of even date hereof between the Parties for the provision of the ZeroBounce services (“Services”) (hereinafter to be referred to as: the “Service Agreement”).
+1.1 This Data Processing Addendum applies exclusively to the processing of Customer Validation Data which is subject to EU Data Protection Law in the scope of the Terms and Conditions of Use Agreement of even date hereof between the Parties for the provision of the ZeroBounce services (“Services”) (hereinafter to be referred to as: the “Service Agreement”).

 2. Definitions